abirislam/aura-kingdom-helper/README.md

 # aura-kingdom-helper
 Finds in-game items referencing https://www.aurakingdom-db.com/

-## Status
+## Status: DB Page (Ctrl+D) ✅ Item Finder ❌
-### Basic Functionality Achieved
+###
+- Launch executable file
-- Once the app is launched, you can open the DB page using Ctrl+D
+- You can open the DB page using Ctrl+D
 - To hide the DB page, simply hit Ctrl+D again
+- Hover over an item and hit Ctrl+F to search for the specific item
+- Ctrl+F only partially working, OCR needs refinement